Our Blog

-The fabrics produced by the Ermenegildo Zegna weaving mill are among the most exclusive textiles in the world.
-Since 1910, the family-owned company in northern Italy has been producing the finest wool and cashmere fabrics, setting standards in quality, innovation, and sustainability.
-This article highlights the history of Lanificio Zegna, its exceptional materials, modern weaving techniques, and commitment to the environment and origin.
+Fabrics from the Ermenegildo Zegna wool mill are among the most exclusive textiles in the world.
+Since 1910, this family-owned company in Northern Italy has been producing the finest wool and cashmere fabrics, setting standards in quality, innovation, and sustainability.
+This article explores the history of Lanificio Zegna, its exceptional materials, modern weaving techniques, and its commitment to the environment and provenance.

-In 1910, at the age of just 18, Ermenegildo Zegna founded Lanificio Zegna, a wool weaving mill in Trivero in northern Italy.
-Zegna took over his father Angelo's small textile business and pursued an ambitious dream from the very beginning: nothing less than "to produce the most beautiful fabrics in the world."
-With state-of-the-art English spinning machines and a pioneering spirit, he began producing high-quality wool fabrics for suits.
-By 1930, the company had grown to around 1,000 employees and was primarily producing fine suit fabrics.
+In 1910, at the age of just 18, Ermenegildo Zegna founded Lanificio Zegna – a wool mill in Trivero, northern Italy.
+Zegna took over his father Angelo's small textile business and, from the outset, pursued an ambitious dream: nothing less than "to produce the most beautiful fabrics in the world."
+Using state-of-the-art English spinning machines and a great deal of pioneering spirit, he began to produce high-quality wool fabrics for suits.
+By 1930, the company had already grown to around 1,000 employees and primarily manufactured fine suiting fabrics.

-In the late 1930s, Zegna's fabrics gained international recognition: in 1938, the weaving mill exported fabrics to the US for the first time.
-After World War II, the weaving mill, known as "Lanificio Ermenegildo Zegna & Figli," supplied customers in 40 countries, cementing the brand's global reputation as a synonym for quality.
-After the company founder's death in 1966, his sons Aldo and Angelo Zegna took over the management.
-From 1968, Zegna produced its own suit collections, initially off-the-peg, and from 1972 also made-to-measure suits (the Su Misura program).
-Despite this expansion into the fashion business, textile production remained at the heart of the company.
+In the late 1930s, Zegna's fabrics gained international recognition: in 1938, the mill exported fabrics to the USA for the first time.
+After the Second World War, the mill, now called "Lanificio Ermenegildo Zegna & Figli," supplied customers in 40 countries, solidifying the brand's worldwide reputation as a byword for quality.
+After the founder's death in 1966, his sons Aldo and Angelo Zegna took over the management.
+From 1968, Zegna manufactured its own suit collections, initially off-the-rack, and from 1972 also made-to-measure suits (the Su Misura program).
+Despite this expansion into the fashion business, textile production remained the heart of the company.

-For over 110 years, Ermenegildo Zegna fabrics have been synonymous with outstanding quality in the world of men's fashion.
-The founder placed great importance on selecting the best raw materials and excellent craftsmanship—a philosophy that lives on today.
-As early as the 1920s, Zegna sourced wool directly from Australia, South Africa, and Mongolia to use only the finest fibers for its fabrics.
+For over 110 years, Ermenegildo Zegna's fabrics have stood for outstanding quality in the world of menswear.
+The founder placed the highest value on selecting the best raw materials and excellent craftsmanship – a philosophy that lives on to this day.
+As early as the 1920s, Zegna sourced wool directly from Australia, South Africa, and Mongolia to use only the finest fibers for his fabrics.
 These high-quality wool fabrics were soon appreciated far beyond Italy's borders.

-Tailors and fashion houses worldwide still source fabric from Zegna today – proof of the unmatched quality of the materials.
-To this day, Zegna consistently positions itself in the top luxury segment.
-The fabrics are characterized by exceptional fineness, softness, and elegant drape.
-Some of the most exclusive bales achieve a fineness of only 12 to 13 microns – recently even up to 9.4 microns – a world record that impressively demonstrates the uncompromising search for the best material.
+Tailors and fashion houses worldwide still source fabric from Zegna – proof of the unsurpassed quality of its materials.
+To this day, Zegna consistently positions itself in the highest luxury segment.
+The fabrics are characterized by exceptional fineness, softness, and an elegant drape.
+Some of the most exclusive bales achieve a fineness of only 12 to 13 microns – recently even up to 9.4 microns – a world record that impressively demonstrates the uncompromising pursuit of the best material.

-Zegna fabrics are based on exquisite natural materials such as extra-fine merino wool, cashmere, vicuña wool, and silk.
-To ensure quality from the source, Zegna acquired the Australian Achill Farm with 12,500 merino sheep in 2014.
-This vertical integration allows complete control over the entire supply chain.
+Zegna's fabrics are based on exquisite natural materials such as extra-fine Merino wool, cashmere, vicuña wool, and silk.
+To ensure quality from the source, Zegna acquired the Australian Achill Farm with 12,500 Merino sheep in 2014.
+This vertical integration allows for complete control over the entire supply chain.

-The Oasi Cashmere initiative will guarantee 100% traceability for cashmere from 2024 onwards.
+With the Oasi Cashmere initiative, 100% traceability for cashmere will be guaranteed from 2024.
 In addition to high-quality fibers, Zegna focuses on innovation in weaving technology.
-The fabrics are washed in mountain water and produced using computer-controlled looms.
+The fabrics are washed in mountain water and produced on computer-controlled looms.

-• High performance: Breathable, wrinkle-resistant wool for frequent travelers.
+• High Performance: Breathable, crease-resistant wool for frequent travelers.

 • Cool Effect: Temperature-regulating surface treatment for hot days.